 The University of West London is, and will remain, a European university, despite the outcome of the EU referendum.
 We are extremely proud of the innovations, ideas and inspiration that come from the diversity that is UWL.

 We are determined that political changes will not hinder the ability of our University to offer opportunity through excellence in education and knowledge creation for the benefit of global society.
 All our students, staff and partners are crucial to the current and future success of our University, and we look forward to continued strong ties with Europe and the rest of the world over the coming years.

 The current advice from The Student Loans Company (SLC) in England in relation to EU student funding is as follows:

-- The rules applying to EU nationals, or their family members, who have applied for a place at university from this August to study a course which attracts student support are unchanged.
+- The rules applying to EU nationals, or their family members, who have applied for a place at university from August 2016 to study a course which attracts student support are unchanged.